Published: September 30, 2022 | Last updated: June 1, 2026

 📌 Tips from the Ride

-• Parking may change – The lot I’ve used for years now has a “For Sale” sign.
-Have a backup plan.
+- Parking may change – The lot I’ve used for years now has a “For Sale” sign.
+Have a backup plan (try 4.2 miles north on the bike path).